Aleph-Alpha/pharia-kernel-sdk-py/docs/source/02-quick_start.md

 ## 6. Deploying

-To know which Skills to serve, the PhariaKernel watches a list of configured namespaces.
+To know which Skills to serve, the PhariaEngine watches a list of configured namespaces.
 These can be `toml` files hosted on a server.
 Check with your operator where this configuration file for the namespace that you deployed to in the previous step is hosted.
 Then, update the configuration file and add your Skill: